karthikv/xtag-elements/README.md

 * toggle-switch

 Contributions are welcome.
+Please read our [best practices](best-practices.md) before starting any development on tags.
 Check out x-tag-specs-jul25.pdf for a basic spec of each control.